andrewjbashford/GalvanizeCapstone/README.md

 <img src="powerpoint%20images/data_overview.png" alt="Pitchfork and Spotify Data">

-In building the content-content recommender in GraphLab, I used all of the features from Spotify, combined with TF-IDF vectors of each album review with Pitchfork's tagged genre as the basis for recommendations in GraphLab.
+In building the content-content recommender in GraphLab, I used all of the features from Spotify, combined with TF-IDF vectors of each album review and Pitchfork's tagged genre as the basis for recommendations in GraphLab.

+Since my recommender only need content data, I evaluated it using domain knowledge and just by listening to the recommendations it made for a few hours over the weekend.

 System Requirements:
 - GraphLab